 This FEMA Flood Map Service Center (MSC) is the official public source for flood hazard information produced in support of the National Flood Insurance Program (NFIP).
 Use the link to the left to find your official flood map, access a range of other flood hazard products and take advantage of tools for better understanding your flood risk.
 These FEMA maps are continually updated through a variety of processes and may change over time as information becomes updated and/or superseded by new maps.
 You can download or print from this site.

-If you need help navigating this site, please contact Brenda at the township office by calling 570-374-4778.
+If you need help navigating this site, please contact the township office by calling 570-374-4778.

 The link to the left will direct you to an assortment of forms for the general public, industry professionals and government officials interested in: claims adjusting; elevation certificates; submitting a Letter of Map Change (LOMC) request; floodproofing certificates for non-residential structures; ordering public awareness materials; ordering underwriting and claims materials; and getting a flood hazard determination.